Joe Hipp

-Joe "The Boss" Hipp (born December 7, 1962) is a retired professional American heavyweight boxer.
+Joe "The Boss" Hipp (born December 7, 1962) is an American former professional boxer who competed from 1987 to 2005.
 A member of the Blackfeet Tribe, he became the first Native American to challenge for a world heavyweight boxing championship on August 19, 1995 when he fought WBA champion Bruce Seldon at the MGM Grand Garden Arena.
 In May 2009, he was inducted into the American Indian Athletic Hall of Fame.

 Professional career

 Hipp began his professional career with a 4-round decision over Steve Cortez at the Lane County Fairgrounds in Eugene, Oregon on August 29, 1987.
 For his second fight 2 months later, Hipp travelled to Carson City, Nevada to face Utah native Veti Katoa.
 The fight was stopped by the ringside doctor after Hipp suffered a broken jaw in the third round.

 Hipp rebounded successfully from the defeat by notching 3 consecutive first-round knockout victories before facing Katoa in a rematch at Gardnerville Park in Gardnerville, Nevada on July 2, 1988.
 Hipp dominated the action on the inside with his hard-hitting, banging style to take a 5-round unanimous decision.

 Hipp then took a year-long hiatus from boxing before returning to face Andrew Matthews on the 4th of July of the following year.
 Outweighing his opponent by over 30 pounds, Hipp punched his way to a first-round stoppage.
 Exactly two weeks later, Hipp scored a unanimous four-round decision over up-and-coming contender Cleveland Woods in what Ring Magazine referred to as "...the upset of the night" on the card for that evening.

 Hipp began another winning streak (including a brutal third-round knockout of Katoa in their third and final meeting) before facing Bert Cooper in Cooper's final bout prior to his fight with Evander Holyfield for the world title one month later.
 Cooper outslugged Hipp en route to a fifth-round stoppage by referee Joe Cortez.

 Hipp again rebounded by winning 3 consecutive contests before facing Tommy Morrison on June 27, 1992 in Reno, Nevada.
 In a slugfest that saw Morrison break his jaw and one of his hands, Hipp lost by a 9th-round TKO, resulting in broken cheekbones for Hipp.
 After recovering from his injuries, Hipp fought once in 1993, earning a victory with a ten-round decision in a rematch with Kevin Ford.

 Hipp began 1994 with a victory over Alex Garcia for the fringe NABF heavyweight title and finished the year with two more wins.
 He began the following year by continuing his winning ways with a third-round TKO of journeyman Phillip Brown.
 This win would lead to Hipp's most important bout, the fight that would land him in the history books as the first Native American to challenge for one of the four recognized heavyweight title belts.